 Keeping you informed

 Members get a login to our website which has a wealth of information and most usefully, the blog posts (some 700 per academic year) from the Executive Director and other staff about anything members need to know or be aware of in the current circumstances.
 Every week members receive a newsletter of the latest blog posts, which are categorised by importance, subject and date to make it easier to look back at any that have been posted in the last two years.
-Here is an example of a recent newsletter
+Here is an example of a weekly newsletter

 Advising on Course Management